mstocco/mariostoc.co/content/traininglog/20210207-ironman2021-29weeksout.md

 Up early this morning and happy to score 3's across the board to start the day.

 The swim went ok overall.
 I was a bit behind getting to the pool hitting traffic lights on the was to _Crystal Pool_.
 I was dreading doing the fist drill in a 50m lane but it was fine.
+My only issue was using a bit too much baby shampoo in my swim googles.
 <!---->
 I missed counted the 300m rep and swam and extra 100m.
 I was paying attention to other swimmers and my own effort that I missed the buzzing from my watch telling me that I can stop when I reach the next wall.
 I was pretty tight on time this morning too as I was just starting the final 100m when the announcement over the PA system came on to _"get out of the building."_